William Westwood (bushranger): Cooking Pot Uprising

 As they moved down the road towards Government House, they were confronted by a line of soldiers, muskets at the ready.
 As though the force of their passion had suddenly been spent, the convicts halted, and then began to retreat towards the lumber yard, where their weapons were taken from them, and they were returned to their cells.

 At only 26 years old, Jackey Jackey was finally tried with 11 of the most prominent leaders of the mutiny and all were hanged on 13 October 1846.
 Jackey Jackey was buried in unhallowed ground.

 Legacy

 Cultural depictions

 In 1844, Melbourne writer Thomas McCombie published a supposedly true-life account of Westwood in Tait's Edinburgh Magazine.
 The following year, he collaborated with playwright James McLaughlin in dramatising the story for the theatre.
-Titled Jackey Jackey, the N.S.W.
-Bushranger, it was not performed publicly until 1852, due to the colonial government's fear that plays about bushrangers would encourage anti-authoritarian attitudes.
+Titled Jackey Jackey the NSW Bushranger, it was not performed publicly until 1852, due to the colonial government's fear that plays about bushrangers would encourage anti-authoritarian attitudes.

 Westwood features as a character in Mary Theresa Vidal's 1850 novel The Cabramatta Store: A Tale of the Australian Bush.